 While May Patch Tuesday was relatively small, one Windows zero-day will burden admins for months to come.

 Microsoft resolved 38 unique new vulnerabilities, with six rated critical, and updated 13 previously published security updates for 51 total CVEs addressed on May Patch Tuesday.
 The company addressed two new Windows zero-days -- with one also publicly disclosed -- and another public disclosure for a Windows Object Linking and Embedding (OLE) flaw.
-Of the re-released security updates, 11 were re-released for information changes.
+Eleven of the older security updates were re-released for information changes.

 Windows zero-day Secure Boot bug will require extra effort to resolve

 While administrators will have most of their Patch Tuesday work done after they deploy the Windows security updates, one vulnerability will demand extensive manual work to protect systems from bootkit malware.